 Ethan moved to the United States in 2001 where he became a student at the Berklee College of Music.
 He graduated with honors in 2004 and then returned as a teacher in 2008 and 2009.

-Ethan is currently signed to Magna Carta Records which released his debut instrumental album "Out of Oblivion" and distributed it worldwide on March 24, 2009.
+Ethan was signed to Magna Carta Records which released his debut instrumental album "Out of Oblivion" and distributed it worldwide on March 24, 2009.
 The album features Mike Mangini (Dream Theater, Extreme, Steve Vai) on drums and guest appearances by George Lynch (Dokken, Lynch Mob), Greg Howe (Michael Jackson) and Joe Stump (Holy Hell).
 The album was mixed and mastered by Chris Tsangarites (Judas Priest, Yngwie Malmsteen).

-Additionally he is the guitar player of the band Angels of Babylon along with Rhino (Manowar, Holy Hell), David Fefolt (Forgotten Realm, Valhalla) and David Ellefson (Megadeth).
+Additionally he was the guitar player of the band Angels of Babylon along with Rhino (Manowar, Holy Hell), David Fefolt (Forgotten Realm, Valhalla) and David Ellefson (Megadeth).
 The debut album, "Kingdom of Evil" was released on January, 29th 2010 on Metal Heaven Records in Europe, In May 2010 on Hydrant Records in Japan, And on July 29 on BurnHill Union Records in America and the rest of the world.
 Angels of Babylon was featured in several magazines including Burrn! magazine in Japan and as a result Ethan was interviewed/featured in the June issue of Young Guitar magazine in Japan.

 Ethan is known for his love of vintage 1980s amplifiers and guitars such as the Washburn EC29, BC Rich Gunslinger and ADA MP1 PreampIn more recent years Ethan has been exclusively playing through the ISP Technologies Theta amp in all its different versions .